-Working as an early years practitioner opens up an industry full of opportunities.
+Working as an Early Years Practitioner opens up an industry full of opportunities.
 Starting work in a childcare role gives you the chance to support children as they learn, develop and prepare for school.
 It’s a career path that could see you becoming self-employed, working in education, or securing a role that makes a difference in your local community.

-An early years practitioner is someone who works with young children in any school, nursery, or childcare environment.
-As an early year’s practitioner, your roles and responsibilities include:
+An Early Years Practitioner is someone who works with young children in any school, nursery, or childcare environment.
+As an Early Years Practitioner, your roles and responsibilities include:

-- Creating a secure environment, using imagination to help children to learn.
+- Creating a secure environment, using imagination to help children to learn

-- Working with parents to support their children.
+- Working with parents to support their children

-- Enabling children to build their literacy, language and numeracy skills.
+- Enabling children to build their literacy, language and numeracy skills

-- Monitoring progress and planning educational games.
+- Monitoring progress and planning educational games

-- Helping children get ready for the transition into a classroom environment.
+- Helping children get ready for the transition into a classroom environment

-- Helping children to become more independent when carrying out daily tasks.
+- Helping children to become more independent when carrying out daily tasks

-- Creating the right balance between activities and down time.
+- Creating the right balance between activities and downtime

-There are many different roles which fit under the umbrella of ‘early years’, and as more and more parents are going back to work rather than staying at home, there’s never been more demand for childcare.
+Many different roles fit under the umbrella of ‘early years’, and as more and more parents are going back to work rather than staying at home, there’s never been more demand for childcare.
 Early years practitioners can work in the following areas:

-Early years teacher: An early years teacher works with children aged 3-5.
+Early Years Teacher: An Early Years Teacher works with children aged 3-5.
 Tasks include planning lessons and activities and creating learning resources.
 You could be working in an infant or primary school, a children’s centre, or a nursery.
-If you do want to work in a school, you will first need to gain qualified teacher status (QTS).
+If you do want to work in a school, you will first need to gain Qualified Teacher Status (QTS).

 Childminder: Childminders look after children at home.
 Childminding is a varied job, with flexible hours, which could involve looking after under-fives in the day and caring for older children when they aren’t at school.

-Pre-school assistant: Pre-schools are often attached to schools, whereas nurseries are likely to be privately run.
+Pre-School Assistant: Pre-schools are often attached to schools, whereas nurseries are likely to be privately run.
 They usually cater for older children and have a more educational focus which helps to prepare the children for school.

 Working in a nursery: Nurseries can be run by councils, privately, or in schools, colleges or businesses.
 Qualifications are essential to building a career in a nursery environment.
-In a group, a manager must hold at least a Level 3 qualification and at least half of all other childcare staff must hold a Level 2 qualification.
+In a group, a manager must hold at least a Level 3 qualification and at least half of all other early years childcare staff must hold a Level 2 qualification.

-As parents want their children to learn as well as play, nurseries and schools are now looking for better-qualified staff to give children a more educational experience.
+As parents want their children to learn as well as play, nurseries and schools are now looking for better-qualified early years practitioners to give children a more educational experience.
 The Diploma for the Early Years Workforce (Early Years Educator) NCFE CACHE Level 3 (RQF) course will provide you with the skills you need to deliver education in a fun and child-friendly way.

-About the course
+About the Course

 Depending on your ambitions, you may choose to study different early years courses.
-For example, if you want to be a nursery nurse, you would probably be more likely to study towards an RQF qualification.
-However, if you wanted to be an early years teacher in a primary school, an Access to HE Diploma would help you get into university where you could begin working towards your degree.
-Here is a list of the other early years related courses we offer:
+For example, if you want to be a Nursery Nurse, you would probably be more likely to study towards an RQF qualification.
+However, if you wanted to be an Early Years Teacher in a primary school, an Access to HE Diploma would help you get into university where you could begin working towards your degree.

 - Children and Young People’s Workforce Early Learning and Childcare Level 3